Lance Armstrong: Collaboration of sponsors

 Armstrong improved the support behind his well-funded teams, asking sponsors and suppliers to contribute and act as part of the team.
 For example, rather than having the frame, handlebars, and tires designed and developed by separate companies with little interaction, his teams adopted a Formula One relationship with sponsors and suppliers named "F-One", taking full advantage of the combined resources of several organizations working in close communication.
-The team, Trek, Nike, AMD, Bontrager (a Trek company), Shimano, Sram, Giro and Oakley, collaborated for an array of products.
+The team, Trek, Nike, AMD, Bontrager (a Trek company), Shimano, Sram, Giro, and Oakley, collaborated for an array of products.

-Doping allegations, investigation and confession
+Doping allegations, investigation, and confession

 For much of his career, Armstrong faced persistent allegations of doping.
-Armstrong denied all such allegations until January 2013, often claiming that he never had any positive test in the drug tests he has taken over his cycling career.
+He denied all such allegations until January 2013, often claiming that he never had any positive test in the drug tests he had taken over his cycling career.

 Armstrong has been criticized for his disagreements with outspoken opponents of doping such as Paul Kimmage and Christophe Bassons.
 Bassons was a rider for Festina at the time of the Festina affair and was widely reported by teammates as being the only rider on the team not to be taking performance-enhancing drugs.
 Bassons wrote a number of articles for a French newspaper during the 1999 Tour de France which made references to doping in the peloton.
 Subsequently, Armstrong had an altercation with Bassons during the 1999 Tour de France where Bassons said Armstrong rode up alongside on the Alpe d'Huez stage to tell him "it was a mistake to speak out the way I (Bassons) do and he (Armstrong) asked why I was doing it.
 I told him that I'm thinking of the next generation of riders.
-Then he said 'Why don't you leave, then?'"
+Then he said 'Why don't you leave, then?'".

-Armstrong confirmed the story.
-On the main evening news on TF1, a national television station, Armstrong said: "His accusations aren't good for cycling, for his team, for me, for anybody.
-If he thinks cycling works like that, he's wrong and he would be better off going home".
+Armstrong later confirmed the story, stating on the main evening news on TF1, a national television station: "His accusations aren't good for cycling, for his team, for me, for anybody.
+If he thinks cycling works like that, he's wrong and he would be better off going home."
 Kimmage, a professional cyclist in the 1980s who later became a sports journalist, referred to Armstrong as a "cancer in cycling".
 He also asked Armstrong questions in relation to his "admiration for dopers" at a press conference at the Tour of California in 2009, provoking a scathing reaction from Armstrong.
 This spat continued and is exemplified by Kimmage's articles in The Irish Independent.

 Armstrong continued to deny the use of illegal performance-enhancing drugs for four more years, describing himself as the most tested athlete in the world.
 From his return to cycling in the fall of 2008 through March 2009, Armstrong claimed to have submitted to 24 unannounced drug tests by various anti-doping authorities.